8.30am to 3pm Monday to Thursday and until 12 midday on Friday

-We follow the Early Years Foundation Stage curriculum but wherever possible, extend children beyond the average expectations for their age.
+We are guided by the Early Years Foundation Stage curriculum but wherever possible, extend children beyond the average expectations for their age.
 We deliver this curriculum through a range of free choice activities which the children choose independently or as a group.
 The teachers interact to encourage and extend the children’s learning in a number of ways, offering ideas and suggestions and introducing relevant vocabulary to aid language development.
 The Staff also monitor for safety, inclusion and equal opportunities for all children.

 Each child is allocated a 'Key Person' at the beginning of the Nursery Year to help the child settle into nursery and monitor their development in all areas of their learning.
 The Key Person will observe, keep records and monitor the child’s progress and feed back information or concerns to parents.

 Some children settle into their new surroundings with ease while others may take a little longer.
 Each child is considered individually and the settling-in time handled with care and sensitivity to ensure that the child's first few days at the School are a positive and happy experience for them.
 The staff will advise you accordingly.

-The Morning Nursery caters for up to 30 children but this can vary from year to year.
+The main Nursery caters for up to 30 children but this can vary from year to year.
 Four full time, (and two part time) qualified staff work with the children and daily peripatetic staff provide classes in additional subjects such as Singing, Drama, Music, Football, PE and Cooking.